mattjcurry/Presentations/Concourse/concourse.md

 ---

-## Dont be afraid of change, embrace it and get good at it
+## Don't be afraid of change, embrace it and get good at it

 ---